I speak English. I also speak broken emergency department Spanish.

 The physician speaks Medicine louder, and the administrator who speaks Business doesn’t get it.
 The physician says, “No empuje!” and the administrator pushes harder.

-One of the most effective things you can do to better communicate with administrators is learn their language.
-I went to business school to learn the language and science of business.
+One of the most effective things we can do to better communicate with administrators is learn their language.

 Five Things That Business School Taught Me